When Hallucination Costs Millions: Benchmarking AI Agents in High-Stakes Adversarial Financial Markets: Analysis and Discussion

 Our analysis reveals that certain tools require orchestration to be effective.
 Twitter search accuracy plummets from 40.7\% when used in combination to 6.6\% when used alone, indicating that social sentiment tools need market context to provide value.
 Conversely, direct blockchain queries (e.g., ERC-20 token info) maintain high accuracy in isolation.
 Models fail to recognize these compositional requirements, treating all tools as functionally equivalent, and problematically have a preference towards generic search tools, which may deliver second-hand manipulated information, over domain-specific tools that directly provide the source of truth for each query.

 \paragraph{A Case Study: When Simple Tasks Become Impossible.}

 Task 49 in CAIA epitomizes the depth of model failure in tool selection.
 The task requires retrieving monthly token launch counts from Pump.fun.
-The data is readily available through a single blockchain analytics API call, and the ground truth solution is trivial: \textsc{defillama\_pump\_stats(month=``2025-01", metric=``launches")}
+The data is readily available through a single blockchain analytics API call, and the ground truth solution is trivial: